t3rohaha/softuni/01_fundamentals/README.md

 Console.WriteLine(nums[0]); // Access element
 ```

-__Key Considerations__
+__NB!__

+1. __Array__ type is with fixed size.
+Once it's created it's size cannot be
+changed in memory, so a new array should be created and assigned to the variable
+if changes have to be made.

-1. Dynamic size: The size can grow or shring as needed.
-This facilitates
+2. __List__ type have dynamic size which can grow or shrink as needed.
-manipulating data without worrying about collections initial size.
+Internally it works with array and if the size grows beyond the capacity a
+larger array is created.

-2. Additional functionality: Lists provide additional functionality for
-manipulating the elements.
+3. __List__ provide additional functionality for manipulating the elements.

-## Dictionary
+## Associative Array

 Collection of key-value pairs.
 Each element has a unique key and an associated
 value.

+__Dictionary__: C# type to handle associative arrays.

 __Sorted Dictionary__: A dictionary which keeps elements ordered by key.